anonnstudent/logistic_growth/README.md

 *ln(N) = ln(N0) + rt*

-Due to this approximation, *N0* can be estimated as the y-intercept of the linear model, while *r* can be estimated from the slope of the line.
+Due to this approximation, *N0* can be estimated from the y-intercept of the linear model, while *r* can be estimated from the slope of the line.